-An important component of our financial results is the return on our investment portfolio.
+investment portfolio.
 The investment portfolio is managed based upon the nature of the business and its corresponding liability structure.

 OVERVIEW AND STRATEGY The investment strategy focuses on the need for risk-adjusted spread on the underlying liabilities while maximizing return on capital.
 We believe investment spread is maximized by selecting assets that perform favorably on a long-term basis and by disposing of certain assets to minimize the effect of downgrades and defaults.
 We believe this strategy maintains the investment margin necessary to sustain income over time.
 The portfolio management approach employs a combination of recognized market, analytical and proprietary modeling, including a strategic asset allocation model, as the primary basis for the allocation of interest sensitive, illiquid and credit assets as well as for determining overall below investment grade exposure and diversification requirements.
 Within the ranges set by the strategic asset allocation model, tactical investment decisions are made in consideration of prevailing market conditions.

 As a result of tactical decisions, we may sell securities during the period in which fair value has declined below amortized cost for fixed income securities or cost for equity securities.
-Portfolio reviews, which include identifying securities that are other than temporarily impaired and recognizing impairment on securities in an unrealized loss position for which we do not have the intent and ability to hold until recovery, are conducted regularly.
+Portfolio monitoring, which includes identifying securities that are other-than-temporarily impaired and recognizing impairment on securities in an unrealized loss position for which we do not have the intent and ability to hold until recovery, are conducted regularly.
 For more information, see the Portfolio Monitoring section of the MD&A.

-PORTFOLIO COMPOSITION The composition of the investment portfolio at December 31, 2005 is presented in the table below.
+PORTFOLIO COMPOSITION The composition of the investment portfolio at December 31, 2006 is presented in the table below.
 Also see Notes 2 and 6 to the consolidated financial statements for investment accounting policies and additional information.

-PERCENT TO (IN MILLIONS) INVESTMENTS TOTAL ---------Fixed income securities(1) \$ 61,977 85.2% Mortgage loans 8,108 11.1 Equity securities 324 0.4 Short-term 927 1.3 Policy loans 729 1.0 Other 691 1.0 --------- --------- Total \$ 72,756 100.0% ========= =========
+(IN MILLIONS) INVESTMENTS PERCENT TO TOTAL

+Fixed income securities (1) \$62,439 84.2%

+Mortgage loans 8,690 11.7

+Equity securities 533 0.7

+Short-term 805 1.1

+Policy loans 752 1.0

+Other other 941 1.3

+Total \$74,160 100.0%

+====== =====

 (1) Fixed income securities are carried at fair value.
-Amortized cost basis for these securities was \$59.72 billion.
+Amortized cost basis for these securities was \$60.85 billion.

-Total investments increased to \$72.76 billion at December 31, 2005 from \$69.69 billion at December 31, 2004, primarily due to positive cash flows from operating and financing activities, partially offset by decreased unrealized capital gains on fixed income securities.
+Total investments increased to \$74.16 billion at December 31, 2006, from \$72.76 billion at December 31, 2005, primarily due to positive cash flows from operating activities, partially offset by payments totaling approximately \$826 million related to the disposition through reinsurance of substantially all of our variable annuity business, decreased net unrealized capital gains on fixed income securities and dividends of \$675 million paid to AIC.
+The Company paid these dividends as a result of excess capital resulting primarily from the disposition of substantially all of our variable annuity business through reinsurance.

-Total investments at amortized cost related to collateral received in connection with securities lending activities, funds received in connection with securities repurchase agreements, and collateral posted by counterparties related to derivative transactions decreased to \$2.23 billion at December 31, 2005, from \$2.93 billion at December 31, 2004.
+Total investments at amortized cost related to collateral received in connection with securities lending business activities, funds received in connection with securities repurchase agreements, and collateral posted by counterparties related to derivative transactions, increased to \$2.29 billion at December 31, 2006, from \$2.23 billion at December 31, 2005.

 We use different methodologies to estimate the fair value of publicly and non-publicly traded marketable investment securities and exchange traded and non-exchange traded derivative contracts.
-For a discussion of these methods, see the Application of Critical Accounting Policies section of the MD&A.
+For a discussion of these methods, see the Application of Critical Accounting Estimates section of MD&A.

-The following table shows total investments, categorized by the method used to determine fair value at December 31, 2005.
+The following table shows total investments, categorized by the method used to determine fair value at December 31, 2006.